Stattek/imgii/README.md

 # rustii

-This is a CPU-only image rendering program that renders colored ANSI-encoded ASCII art and saves them in the PNG format.
+This is a CPU-only image rendering program that renders colored ANSI-encoded ASCII art and saves it in the PNG format.

 This program is multithreaded to make it faster, but it is very CPU-intensive due to not utilizing the GPU.